Hi! People call me Tom.

 In support of my brother's company, I wrote a console application that scrapes phone numbers that are

-available for purchase from a pair of SOAP APIs and a REST API, and then aggregates them into a local
+available for purchase from a pair of SOAP APIs and a few REST API, and then aggregates them into a locally

 Posts About Number Search

 - ~50% of Users on IE 11 or Below

 My primary responsibility at Kitsap County was maintaining the public parcel information system.
 Parcel

 Details is a web app that allows anyone to look up a tax parcel in Kitsap County.

 Parcel Details was originally an ASP.NET 4 WebForms project that used rapid application development tools

 a vendor to define its business logic and user interface.
 Since I took over it's maintenance, I've upgraded

 the project to .NET 4.7.2, lead a redesign of the user interface, rewrote the business logic and views to